ejrbuss/type-mark/docs/index.md

 #### From Scratch

-You can also clone the git repository if you want the full source or are interested in making modifications. type-check is dependency free so working with it is as easy as cloning.
+You can also clone the Git repository if you want the full source or are interested in making modifications. type-check is dependency free so working with it is as easy as cloning.